EnrieSala/EnrieSala/Assets/SimulatedHabitatAnalysis/README.md

 ## Overview
 ForestStandSuitability is a Python script designed for QGIS that analyzes and categorizes forest stands based on their suitability as North Mountain Cougar habitat.
 The script uses data from the Nova Scotia Department of Natural Resources (NSDNR) forestry dataset.
 ## Features
-Analyzes forest stands based on leading species Calculates habitat suitability using three criteria:
+Analyzes forest stands based on leading species and calculates habitat suitability using three criteria:
 * Average Tree Diameter (AVDI), Forest Stand Average Tree Height (HEIGHT), Cover Type (COVER_TYPE)
 * Generates a summary report of low, medium, and high suitability areas
 * Allows for multiple analyses with different leading species